webpack/webpack.js.org/src/content/configuration/output.md

 Example: `[\id\]` generates `[id]` instead of getting replaced with the `id`.

 If using a function for this option, the function will be passed an object containing data for the substitutions in the table above.
-Substituions will be applied to the returned string too.
+Substitutions will be applied to the returned string too.
 The passed object will have this type: (properties available depending on context)

 ``` typescript